sagemath/trac_to_gh/Issue 2426.md

 # Issue 2426: inst.tex claims that OSX 10.5 is not supported

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2426

 Original creator: cwitty